LarryVincent/customer-class/content/objectives/introduction.md

 ### R and RStudio

 This is a data-driven course.
-We will be working with several data sets to perform anlyses that drive our discussions.
+We will be working with several data sets to perform analyses that drive our discussions.
 Officially, I am agnostic about the tools you use to perform the required analyses.
 However, I will be using R to demonstrate these approaches throughout the course.

 R is a free, open-source environment for statistical computing and graphics.
 It is one of the leading tools used in business for data science.
 While it has a steeper learning curve than many other statistical platforms, it is powerful, flexible and supported by a massive community.
 The latter is perhaps the most compelling reason for students to learn R. There are so many pre-existing packages and resources available to help you develop insights, and the R community is one of the friendliest and most inclusive in the world of data science.